Learn how to smoke BBQ pulled pork right at home!

 Step Six – Smoking the Pork

-If are applying a mop, wait until the stall period is over.
+If are applying a mop to your BBQ pork, wait until the stall period is over.
 Once the meat has started climbing above 155 degrees F (70 degrees C) it is safe to start mopping.
 Make sure that the mop is relatively hot so that you are not cooling off the roast.

 You may also choose to wrap the pork in foil at this point to hold in the moisture.
 If you have trouble with pork drying out, this is a strategy to try.
 In general, it isn’t necessary, but it is a perfectly acceptable method.